leafo/lapis-community/README.md

 Example community: https://itch.io/community

-On [itch.io](https://itch.io) every single community, message board, comment thread is powered by `lapis-community`.io.
+On [itch.io](https://itch.io) every single community, message board, comment thread is powered by `lapis-community`.
 It's suitable for managing many different sub communities with distinct moderators and roles.

 ## How it works